SOUTHERN COSTA RICA BIRDING TOUR

 DAY 6 - RINCON & TALAMANCA HIGHLANDS

 Depart early for the Rincon River, arriving by 6:30-7:00am.
 This site is a reliable place to see Yellow-billed Cotingas, which perch in treetops and fly among the trees on either side of the bridge over the river in early morning.
 From there transfer to the Talamanca Highlands, stopping en route for birding and lunch.
 A visit to the antenna area atop Cerro de la Muerte should produce several high elevation specialties, notably Volcano Hummingbird, Timberline Wren, Peg-billed Finch, Sooty-capped Chlorospingus, Volcano Junco, and Large-footed Finch.
 After arrival and check-in, visit the lodge's new hummingbird gardens.
 Species likely there include Green-crowned Brilliant, Magnificent Hummingbird, Scintillant Hummingbird, and Gray-tailed Mountain-gem.
 Also likely is Slaty Flowerpiercer feeding among the flowers.
 Along the road, a stretch of flowers reliably attracts Stripe-tailed Hummingbird.
-Night at Savegre Mountain Lodge.
+Night at Savegre Mountain Hotel.

 DAY 7 - SAN GERARDO DE DOTA & TALAMANCA HIGHLANDS

 Optionally, do a very early departure and excursion to Paraiso Quetzales, where they have a program for getting good views of Resplendent Quetzals on a local finca.
 Then view hummingbirds coming to feeders near Paraiso Quetzales Lodge.
 This site is the best place to see Fiery-throated Hummingbird, a high elevation species not normally present in the valley.
 Alternatively, bird the road looking for quetals followed by birding the river trail where quetzals and other highland specialties are possible.
-Afternoon visit the hummingbird gardens at Savegre Mountain Lodge, which attracts a variety of highland hummingbirds.
-Night at Savegre Mountain Lodge.
+Afternoon visit the hummingbird gardens at Savegre Mountain Hotel, which attracts a variety of highland hummingbirds.
+Night at Savegre Mountain Hotel.

 DAY 8 - SAN GERARDO DE DOTA & SAN JOSE